Wells-next-the-Sea: Lifeboat

-The new Lifeboat station, replacing one which had stood since 1899, was opened in 2022 to house the new Shannon-class lifeboat named the Duke of Edinburgh, which came on station in October.
+The new Wells-next-the-Sea Lifeboat Station, replacing one which had stood since 1899, was opened in 2022 to house the new Shannon-class lifeboat named the Duke of Edinburgh, which came on station in October.
 It replaced the Mersey-class boat, Doris Mann of Ampthill, which had served since 1990, making it then the longest serving lifeboat in the fleet.
 The old lifeboat station, which was the subject of some support for its retention, was demolished immediately thereafter.
 A new longer launch slipway was built at the same time, with a new tractor and trailer obtained.
 This is necessary for the retrieval of the boat after a call-out and, if there is a call-out when the tide is out, a response can only be made by taking the boat across over a mile of sand for launch in Holkham bay.
 An Atlantic-class, rigid inflatable inshore boat is used for callouts along the coast; it has proved itself by responding to an increasing number of people cut off by the tide and carried out to sea while swimming or using paddleboards and inflatables.

 The earlier lifeboat house, built in the 1860s and now used as the harbour office, is at the western end of the quay.

 In 1880, during the Wells lifeboat disaster, eleven of the thirteen crew drowned, leaving ten widows and 27 children without fathers.
 A memorial to the crew stands adjacent to the old lifeboat house.

 Education

 Various charity schools in the town included that set up by Christopher Ringer in 1678 when he left £600 in his will for the education of thirty boys and thirty girls in the town.
 A number of academies were established in the nineteenth century; none of these survive.
 A National School was set up following the closure of the town workhouse.
 A British School was set up in 1938 which became a Board School in 1875.
 A secondary school was built in 1929 when the original school became the primary school.
-The primary school closed in 1964 when the Alderman Peel secondary modern school was built in a different part of town adjacent to the old Heacham railway line.
+In 1963 the Alderman Peel secondary modern school was built in a different part of town adjacent to the old Heacham railway line.
 The old school buildings were used for some years as a field studies centre but have now been converted to social housing units administered by Homes for Wells, a community led housing association.
 Wells schools are now part of the Wensum Trust which administers 24 schools in Norfolk.